caspiankeyes/AISecForge-arXiv-Publication/README.md

 This risk register provides a structured approach to documenting, assessing, and managing AI security risks.
 By implementing this comprehensive risk management approach, organizations can demonstrate due diligence to regulators while effectively prioritizing security resources.

-Organizations using the LLMSecForge risk management framework have reported 72% improvement in risk visibility, 68% better resource allocation, and 84% enhanced regulatory readiness compared to ad hoc approaches.
+Organizations using the AISecForge risk management framework have reported 72% improvement in risk visibility, 68% better resource allocation, and 84% enhanced regulatory readiness compared to ad hoc approaches.

 ### 3.4 Security Controls Framework

-The LLMSecForge Security Controls Framework provides a comprehensive set of security measures mapped directly to regulatory requirements:
+The AISecForge Security Controls Framework provides a comprehensive set of security measures mapped directly to regulatory requirements:

 #### 3.4.1 Controls Hierarchy and Organization